NSCI2001

 Course description

 This course will provide a broad introduction to the nervous system with an emphasis on the human nervous system.
 The course will introduce the structure and function of neurons, the major anatomical parts of the nervous system and the main functional systems.
 Functional systems will be approached through an understanding of the anatomical circuitry.
 The fundamental concepts of neurochemical communication studied in general terms in the first part of the course will be re-examined relative to specific functional systems later in the course.
 Although the major focus of the course will be on the normal nervous system, common diseases will be introduced for each main topic.
-Students will gain an understanding of the nature of many neurological diseases, which will provide further insight into how the normal nervous system functions.
-The neuronal substrates of learning/memory, addiction and drug actions will be examined.
-Through the lectures, discussions and other resources, students will be expected to gain an understanding of the neural circuitry and information processing responsible for the diverse range of human behaviors.
+Students will gain an understanding of the nature of many common neurological diseases, which will provide further insight into how the normal nervous system functions.
+The anatomical substrates of learning/memory, emotions and drug actions will be examined.
+Through the assigned readings, lectures, and class activities, students are expected to gain an understanding of the neural circuitry and information processing responsible for the diverse range of human behaviors.

 Minimum credits